gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 ### Using Browser-based GUIs

-There are many options to work with Elasticserach in a browser-based way, which are more comfortable than just the plain browser.
+There are many options to work with Elasticsearch in a browser-based way, which are more comfortable than just the plain browser.

 One option is to use a generic REST client which runs in the browser, such as the Firefox Add-On called RESTClient.